Lake Tauca: Causes

-Climate
+Climate and context

 There are few reconstructions of how the climate looked before and after the Lake Tauca highstand.
 It has been estimated that summer precipitation would have increased by 315 ± 45 mm and temperature dropped 3 C-change for Lake Tauca to form.
 According to a 1985 estimate, increased precipitation of 200 mm/yr would be needed; the estimate was subsequently revised to 300 mm/yr.
 With a 5 to 7 C-change temperature decrease, a 20–75% increase in precipitation would be required to form the lake.
 Research in 2013 indicated that the climate at the Tunupa volcano (in the centre of Lake Tauca) was about 6 to 7 C-change colder than present, with rainfall estimated at 320 to 600 mm.
 A 2018 estimate supported by 2020 research envisages a temperature decrease of 2.9 ± 0.2 C-change and a mean precipitation 130% higher than today, about 900 ± 200 mm/year; this precipitation increase was concentrated on the eastern side of the catchment of Lake Tauca while the southernmost watershed was almost as dry as present-day.
 In a coupled glacier-lake model, temperatures were conditionally estimated at 5.7 ± 1.1 C-change lower than today.
 In the southern Altiplano, precipitation exceeded 500 mm during this epoch.
 In the central Altiplano, precipitation was 1.5 to three times higher than today.
 In and around the Arid Diagonal, precipitation doubled from 300 mm/year to 600 mm/year.
 Around the lakes precipitation may have increased nine-fold.

-The formation of Lake Tauca coincides with Heinrich event 1 and has been explained with a southward shift of the Bolivian high that increased transport of easterly moisture into the Altiplano and a strengthening of the South American Summer Monsoon due to a decrease in the cross-equatorial transport of heat.
-Earlier highstands of Altiplano lakes may also correlate to earlier Heinrich events.
-Increased cloud cover probably increased the effective precipitation by reducing evaporation rates.
-In contrast, insolation rates do not appear to be linked to lake-level highstands in the Altiplano; the lake expansion occurred when summer insolation was low although recently an insolation maximum between 26,000 and 15,000 years ago has been correlated to the Tauca stage.
-The humidity above the lake has been estimated at 60%, taking into account the oxygen-18 content of carbonates deposited by the lake.